-- ^J Check traffic thoroughly in all directions. - J Decelerate gently. - ^J Brake smoothly and, if necessary, change gears. - J If necessary, come to a complete stop (no coasting) behind any stop signs, signals, sidewalks, or stop lines maintaining a safe gap behind any vehicle in front of you. - J Your vehicle must not roll forward or backward.
+- · Check traffic thoroughly in all directions. - Decelerate gently. - Brake smoothly and, if necessary, change gears. - If necessary, come to a complete stop (no coasting) behind any stop signs, signals, sidewalks, or stop lines maintaining a safe gap behind any vehicle in front of you. - · Your vehicle must not roll forward a backward.